ragunathjawahar/simple-section-adapter/README.md

 About
 =====

-This is the **SIMPLEST** [Section Adapter][google-search] available for Android.
+This is the **SIMPLEST** [Section Adapter][google-search] available for Android [ListView][list-view-link].
 Works with any custom adapter that you already have.
 No project specific dependencies.
 Just include the [latest jar][jar-download] or the [sources][sources-download-link] to your Android project.

 Pros
 ----

-  - The simplest implementation requires just *6 lines* of code.
+  - The simplest implementation yet, you can create a sectioned ListView with just *6 lines* of code.
   - Zero project specific dependencies.

 Compatibility